-Zika virus can potentially cause birth defects and miscarriage in pregnant women.
+Zika virus can potentially cause birth defects and miscarriages in pregnant women.
 The virus can cause congenital Zika which can lead to microcephaly, brain damage, and eye damage.
-Studies have demonstrated that zika virus proteins damage the growth pathway of neurons causing microcephaly.
+Studies have demonstrated that the zika virus proteins damage the growth pathway of neurons causing microcephaly.

 In addition, studies have reported an increase in neurological complications such as Guillain-Barre syndrome leading to temporary or permanent paralysis.

 The most common risk factors that increase your likelihood of developing Zika include: